deanhunt7/deanhunt7.github.io/_posts/2024-03-20-self supervised learning.md

 As we can see, on the full dataset, we achieve only a 73.31% accuracy score (even worse than our SimCLR on 10% of the data).
 So, our pre-training definitely works in this case!

+I feel like I got a good amount from this tutorial, and it definitely introduced me to a topic I hadn't given much thought before.
+I plan to do a lot more of this kind of stuff in the future, to help my AI chops improve more.
+I think I'm good on the theory for now and I need my hard skills to come catch up.